btlindert/actant-1/batch/README.md

-BATCH PROCESSING OF ACTIGRAPHY DATA
+# Batch processing of actigraphy data

-Actiwatch (.awd) and Geneactiv (.bin) files can be batch processed to extract sleep variables.
+Actiwatch (`.awd`) and Geneactiv (`.bin`) files can be batch processed to extract sleep variables.
-Awd files need no further processing, but .bin files need to be converted to .mat files before they can be analysed.
+Awd files need no further processing, but `.bin` files need to be converted to `.mat` files before they can be analysed.
-Conversion to .mat files only has to be performed once using 'batchConversion.m'.
-Subsequent analyses are done with the .mat files as input.
-See 'batchBin.m' and 'batchAwd.m' for examples.
+Conversion to `.mat` files only has to be performed once using `batchConversion.m`.
+Subsequent analyses are done with the `.mat` files as input.
+See `batchBin.m` and `batchAwd.m` for examples.

-For the sleep variables to be estimated, the scoring algorithm needs sleep diaries in a specific format and saved to a csv file.
-The separator can be , or , but make sure you modify the batch file accordingly.
-There is one csv file for every subject (or actigraphy file).
+For the sleep variables to be estimated, the scoring algorithm needs sleep diaries in a specific format and saved to a `.csv` file.
+The delimiter can be `,` or `;` but make sure you modify the batch file accordingly.
+There is one `.csv` file for every subject (or actigraphy file).

 | Column | Format          | Requested data                                                     | Compulsory? |
 | :-----:| :-------------- | :----------------------------------------------------------------- | :---------: |